Causes Of Diarrhea In Babies, Treatment And When To Worry

 Here are three simple ways to care for the baby when she is suffering from diarrhea:

 • Give plenty of fluids: Besides breastmilk and water, you must supplement the electrolyte loss with an electrolyte solution like oral rehydration salt (ORS) solution.
 Give two tablespoons of ORS solution to the baby every 30 minutes or as per the directions of your doctor.
+These solutions can help replenish lost fluids and electrolytes effectively.
 Also, babies less than six months should not be given ORS unless directed by a doctor.
 However, breast milk is always a safe option and the American Academy of Pediatrics recommends frequent breastfeeding to an exclusively breastfed infant during diarrhea (16).

 • Small and regular meals: Diarrhea exhausts a baby, and food is vital for providing adequate calories.
 Exclusively breastfed babies rely only on breastmilk for nourishment.
 So, increase the frequency of feeding.
 For older infants, you can prepare small solid meals that can be fed once every three to four hours.